foxiepaws/goattrk2/readme.txt

 Uses the SDL library.
 GoatTracker icon by Antonio Vera.
 Command quick reference by Simon Bennett.
-Patches by Stefan A. Haubenthal, Valerio Cannone, Raine M. Ekman, Tero Lindeman and Henrik Paulini
+Patches and further development by Stefan A. Haubenthal, Valerio Cannone, Raine M. Ekman, Tero Lindeman, Henrik Paulini and Groepaz

 Distributed under GNU General Public License
 (see the file COPYING for details)